Condition

 How Endura Helps

-We assess your cervical spine, posture, and muscle tension to identify whether your headaches are tension-based, cervicogenic, or postural.
-Treatment targets the structural root cause directly — releasing tight muscles, mobilizing restricted joints, correcting posture, and retraining movement patterns.
+We assess your cervical spine, posture, and muscle tension to find out whether your headaches are tension-based, cervicogenic, or postural.
+Treatment goes after the actual cause: releasing tight muscles, mobilizing restricted joints, correcting posture, and retraining movement.
 You leave with [a plan](/method) and all six visits scheduled.

 Common Questions